 There is no denying the overall importance of a resume in your hiring process.
 A well-formatted and in-depth resume can work wonders for your hiring mechanism.
 Irrespective of how good a resume is, it should always be submitted with a dedicated application letter to support the same.
 There are several ways in which a well-composed application letter can benefit your candidate’s resume.
 They can take expert help as well!

-With the help of an application letter, your candidates are able to communicate to the hiring manager how their existing skills and experience are relevant to the job.
+With the help of an AI letter generator, your candidates are able to communicate to the hiring manager how their existing skills and experience are relevant to the job.
 It allows the prospective employer to know their profile better as an individual while adding value to the background.

 A well-composed cover letter or application letter allows the employer to understand the respective interest in the given position.
 For allowing a job letter to help you in specific ways, you are expected to understand the crucial parts of the job application letter.